cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 Faults fail in earthquakes when the shear stresses on the fault overcome the frictional stresses resisting slip on the fault.
-At the point of failure, the shear stress and normal stress are equal, as given in Amonton's law:
+At the point of failure, the shear stress and normal stress are equal, as given in Amonton's law [e.g., Sibson, 1990]:
 \begin{equation}
 \tau = \mu ( \sigma_n - \phi )
 \label{eqn:amonton}
 \end{equation}
 where $\mu$ is the coefficient of static friction on the fault and $\phi$ is the fluid pressure.